 4 things to know about Medigap eligibility:

-- To buy a policy, you must be enrolled in Medicare Parts A & B and be over 65.
+- Medigap eligibility requires you to be enrolled in Medicare Parts A & B and be over 65.

 - You can buy a policy outside of your Medigap open enrollment period, but your health history could affect your eligibility and premium.